 So, if you’re interested in learning more about the maths that goes on behind the scenes of your favourite TV shows, be sure to get a ticket for this unique event.

-The Science Museum is located in South Kensington, and is within close proximity of a number of other top London attractions and hotels.
+The Science Museum is located in South Kensington, and is within close proximity of a number of other top 5 Star Hotels London and attractions.